-Brevard County

-Supplement to Comprehensive Plan Amendment Application Planning and Zoning Office, 2725 Judge Fran Jamieson Way, Viera, FL 32940 (321) 633-2069
+Brevard County Supplement to Comprehensive Plan Amendment Application Planning and Zoning Office, 2725 Judge Fran Jamieson Way, Viera, FL 32940 (321) 633-2069

-1. Type of Application: X Small-scale Comprehensive Plan Future Land Use Map Amendment Large-scale Future Land Use Map Amendment Comprehensive Plan Text Amendment Plan Element(s) of Text Amendment request: 2.
-Applicant: Robert Van Horn \ Gerald K, Houck Staff Planner: 3.
-Comprehensive Plan Amendment Information: Adopted Future Land Use Designation: NC Requested Future Land Use Designation: CC Existing Zoning: RU-1-9 Proposed Text Amendment (if applicable): Attach the proposed text amendment in a strike-thru/underlined format along with one copy on a CD in Microsoft Word, rtf or text format.
-4. Description of Request/Justification: Must include a written statement explaining the rational and the appropriate data and analysis necessary to support the proposed change.
-Text amendment supplemental information shall include any goal, objective, policy, implementation strategy, directive and any supporting data and analysis, including maps, figures and tables, and; (1) Identification of the particular element of the plan on which the request is based; and, (2) Citation of the existing language which is proposed to be changed; and, (3) Proposed rewording of the existing language or the wording of proposed new test.
-The property has, to our knowledge, never been used for any other reason than a single-family residence.
-The current building is extremely functionally obsolete and dated.
-The amount of deferred maintenance is immense and likely precludes restoration.
-The parcel sits in an industrial area in which every parcel for 2-3 blocks on three sides are zoned BU-2.
-The noth side is Cone Road and a wide, grassy right-of-way.
-With the passing of the long-time owner, it would be far from the highest and best use of the property to remain a residence.
-The future possible uses include medical offices, retail, or light manufaturing. (use additional sheets if necessary)
+1. Type of Application: x Small-scale Comprehensive Plan Future Land Use Map Amendment Large-scale Future Land Use Map Amendment Comprehensive Plan Text Amendment Plan Element(s) of Text Amendment request: 2.
+A l pplicant: Vaheed B. Teimouri, P.E.
+Staff Planner: George Ritchie 3.
+C omprehensive Plan Amendment Information: R E P tl Adopted Future Land Use Designation: Requested Future Land Use Designation: CC, Community Commercial Cxisting Zoning: BU-1A Proposed Text Amendment (if applicable): Attach the proposed text amendment in a strike- hru/underlined format along with one copy on a CD in Microsoft Word, rtf or text format.
+Rescription of Request/Justification: Must include a written statement explaining the rational and to Text strate Ident the extended the ex the appropriate data and analysis necessary to support the proposed change. amendment supplemental information shall include any goal, objective, policy, implementation egy, directive and any supporting data and analysis, including maps, figures and tables, and; (1) diffication of the particular element of the plan on which the request is based; and, (2) Citation of existing language which is proposed to be changed; and, (3) Proposed rewording of the existing large or the wording of proposed new test.
+Broperty is currenty is being used for groupe homes level II which allows maximum of 14 occupants, the proposed use will r not change, only the number of beds will increase to 28, and that is why the BU-1 zoning with futur e land use of Community Commercial. (use additional sheets if necessary)